fortio/fortio/README.md

   -json path
         Json output to provided file path or '-' for stdout (empty = no json output, unless -a is used)
+  -json-log
-  -k    Do not verify certs in https/tls/grpc connections -keepalive
+        Log in JSON format, use -json-log=false to disable (default true) -k    Do not verify certs in https/tls/grpc connections -keepalive
         Keep connection alive (only for fast http 1.1) (default true)